Doctor Who Logo

 Doctor Who Logo 1980-1984

 Peter Howell’s new interpretation of “Doctor Who” led to the logo’s redesign.
 It is styled as a sign made of bent transparent tubes.
 Additionally, the inscription is cohesive, where each subsequent element is connected to the previous one.
-The transition from the upper stitch to the lower one is made in the form of an inverted trapezoid.
+The transition from the upper stitch to the lower one is made as an inverted trapezoid.
 The second part of the name is highlighted with a bold outline of letters.
 All lines have duplicating strokes of different lengths.

 1984 – 1987